Negative energy: Squeezed light

 It is possible to arrange multiple beams of laser light such that destructive quantum interference suppresses the vacuum fluctuations.
 Such a squeezed vacuum state involves negative energy.
 The repetitive waveform of light leads to alternating regions of positive and negative energy.

 Dirac sea

 According to the theory of the Dirac sea, developed by Paul Dirac in 1930, the vacuum of space is full of negative energy.
 This theory was developed to explain the anomaly of negative-energy quantum states predicted by the Dirac equation.

-The Dirac sea theory correctly predicted the existence of antimatter two years prior to the discovery of the positron in 1932 by Carl Anderson.
-However, the Dirac sea theory treats antimatter as a hole where there is the absence of a particle rather than as a real particle.
-Quantum field theory (QFT), developed in the 1930s, deals with antimatter in a way that treats antimatter as made of real particles rather than the absence of particles, and treats a vacuum as being empty of particles rather than full of negative-energy particles like in the Dirac sea theory.

-Quantum field theory has displaced the Dirac sea theory as a more popular explanation of these aspects of physics.
-Both the Dirac sea theory and quantum field theory are equivalent by means of a Bogoliubov transformation, so the Dirac sea can be viewed as an alternative formulation of quantum field theory, and is thus consistent with it.
+A year later, after work by Weyl, the negative energy concept was abandoned and replaced by a theory of antimatter.
+The following year, 1932, saw the discovery of the positron by Carl Anderson.

 Quantum gravity phenomena

 The intense gravitational fields around black holes create phenomena which are attributed to both gravitational and quantum effects.
 In these situations, a particle's Killing vector may be rotated such that its energy becomes negative.